 As a CERT member, you will become an active participant in learning about hazards and preparing for them.
 After training, you may be called upon to support emergency services following a disaster.

-Next Training Schedule - Wed Sept.
-3 thru Wed Oct.
-15 followed by a simulated disaster drill:
+Next Training Schedule - 7 class meetings, one each week, followed by a simulated disaster drill and certification: